tsoliangwu0130/my-macos/README.md

 # My macOS

-Some useful tools and how I set them up on my Mac machine.
+Some notes of how I setup my macOS environment and some useful cheat sheet.

-## Index
+## Table of Contents

 * [Editor](/editor)
     * [Atom](/editor/atom)